djessedirckx/nc-project/README.md

 tensorflow==2.4.1
 ```

 For running the Atari environment, a ROM file containing the game dynamics is required.
 This can be found [here](http://www.atarimania.com/rom_collection_archive_atari_2600_roms.html).

+## Usage

+### VAE & RNN
+The steps below can be followed for replicating the VAE and RNN experiments:
+- The data required for training the VAE can be generated using the [Data collection for VAE](source%20code/VAE_data_collection.ipynb) notebook.
+- To use the RNN, either the listed pretrained models or the [notebook for training the RNN](source%20code/RNN_implementation.ipynb) can be used for retraining the model.

+### Controller experiments
+In order to repeat the various experiments to find an optimal strategy for the agent, the respective notebooks listed under `Files` can be used.
+It is important to execute these notebooks from top to bottom in order to get proper results.
+All experiments can be conducted independent from each other.
+Each notebooks contains detailed comments about its components.

 ## Files